janousch/JContentFilter/README.md

 ## Usage

-* Use it to find textures in your project where you can't use mip mapping
+* Use it to find textures in your project where you need texture streaming or mip mapping
 * Use it to find textures in your project where you forgot to mark them as UI textures
 * Use it to create your own Content Filter Plugin